OpenNTF/org.openntf.xsp.jakartaee/README.md

 ### CDI Beans

 In order to resolve CDI beans reliably, it is important to [have a class annotated with @FacesConfig in your app](https://jakarta.ee/specifications/faces/3.0/jakarta-faces-3.0.html#cdi-for-expression-language-resolution).
-For exaple:
+For example:

 ```java
 package config;